rothej/rothej-portfolio/_posts/2025-10-18-xilinx-soc-fpga-development-and-debug-workflow-guide.md

 authors:
   - name: Joshua Rothe
     url: "https://portfolio.rothellc.com"
 excerpt: "Verification of an FPGA design post-synthesis involves several steps, which can be incrementally worked through as the design matures.
 The following guide provides a decent outline to carry a design from post-simulation all the way to implementation alongside a SoC processor that can control and read the FPGA from software.
 I originally wrote this guide in school, and revised it into a checklist as I found myself doing the same workflows.
 In situations where one missed step could require you to endlessly debug a phantom issue, it is helpful to have a repeatable process.
-While this guide is not all-encompassing, it functions as an excellent base framework for an FPGA designer to work from."
+While this guide is not all-encompassing, it functions as an excellent base framework for a junior FPGA designer to work from."
 date: 2025-10-18
 description: Guide that walks through a build and debug workflow for Xilinx/AMD SoC FPGAs, utilizing the Zynq processor on the board.
 tags: [fpga, xilinx, amd, vivado]